lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Context describes the header fields and its values with the following entries:

 * A Field ID (FID) is a unique value to define the header field.

+* A Field Length (FL) is the length of the field that can be of fixed length as in IPv6 or UDP headers or variable length as in CoAP options.
+Fixed length fields shall be represented by its actual value in bits.
+Variable length fields shall be represented by a function or a variable.

 * A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.
 The default position is 1